DigitalPublishingToolkit/NN09/md/10Rules.md

 \#hpybdy in his congratulatory tweet and in that way create a birthday calendar of his own along the way.

-In my text, I tried to envision the impacts of this kind of behavior.
+In the article, I tried to envision the impacts of this kind of behavior.
 With sufficiently powerful data analytics, it would have been easy to create a profile of @moeffju’s working hours.
-Future clients or employers could have taken one look at his schedule and used it to draw conclusions about his motivation or diligence.
+Future clients or employers could take one look at his schedule and draw conclusions about his motivation or diligence.
 And @kosmar’s birthday ritual amounted to compiling a complimentary list of active Twitter users’ birthdays, even though they might never have made that date